-b) On July 2, 2021, upon public listing of the Company's shares, the Company issued 4,608 warrants to purchase common stock pursuant to the share subscription facility.
-The warrants have a three-year life.
+b) On July 2, 2021, upon public listing of the Company's shares, the Company issued 4,608 three-year warrants to purchase common stock pursuant to the share subscription facility.
 The grant date fair value of the warrants, based on the \$3,477.60 stock price on the date of issuance, was \$11.6 million, and was recognized in general and administrative expense due to the uncertainty of future issuance of shares under the share subscription facility.

-The warrants have been subject to multiple exercise price reductions as required by a down round adjustment feature of the warrant, due to common stock issued at a price below the then current exercise price (primarily the result of the conversions of the 2021 Notes and the 2022 Notes).
-The adjustments have progressed from the original exercise price of \$2,402.40 per share to the current exercise price at March 31, 2023 of \$8.58 per share.
+The warrants have been subject to multiple exercise price reductions as required by a down round adjustment feature of the warrant, due to common stock issued at a price below the then current exercise price.
+The adjustments have progressed from the original exercise price of \$2,402.40 per share to the current exercise price at June 30, 2023 of \$3.64 per share.
 The difference in fair value of the existing warrant prior to the adjustment and the value of the warrant after (utilizing a Black-Scholes model) is reflected on the consolidated statement of operations as a deemed dividend.